Are you looking for any of these benefits?

 *Supplements and essential oils are an additional charge.

-**If you have already had a New Patient Herbal Consultation you do not need to do a separate New Patient Acupuncture visit if switching to acupuncture.
+**If you have already had a New Patient Herbal Consultation or Hair Analysis you do not need to do a separate New Patient Acupuncture visit if switching to acupuncture.
 The health history and evaluation covers the same information for both treatment types.

 Frequently Asked Questions